800-450-6118

 Dr. Beck said steroid shot results are a “good screening test” to establish future success with revision carpal tunnel surgery.

-carpal tunnel release surgery scars
+2 kinds of carpal tunnel release surgery scars

 Why have a second carpal tunnel surgery at all?